Interstate 97

 Interstate 97 (I-97) is a north-south Interstate Highway in the eastern United States.
 It runs entirely within Anne Arundel County, Maryland, for 17.62 mi from U.S. Route 50/U.S. Route 301 (US 50/US 301) in Parole near Annapolis north to I-695 and I-895B in Brooklyn Park near Baltimore.
-The interstate is the primary highway between Baltimore and Annapolis.
+The Interstate is the primary highway between Baltimore and Annapolis.
 I‑97 connects Annapolis with Baltimore/Washington International Airport and links the northern Anne Arundel County communities of Crownsville, Millersville, Severna Park, Glen Burnie, and Ferndale.
-It is currently the second shortest primary Interstate Highway in the country after the unfinished I-87 in North Carolina.
+It is currently the third shortest primary Interstate Highway in the country after the unfinished I-87 in North Carolina and the unfinished I-42 in Arkansas.

 I-97 was constructed along the corridor of Maryland Route 3 (MD 3) between Millersville and Ferndale and MD 178 between Parole and Millersville.
-From Millersville to south of Glen Burnie, the interstate closely follows the former course of MD 3, which was built in the late 1910s and early 1920s and expanded to a divided highway in the late 1950s.
+From Millersville to south of Glen Burnie, the Interstate closely follows the former course of MD 3, which was built in the late 1910s and early 1920s and expanded to a divided highway in the late 1950s.
 North of there, the highway follows the Glen Burnie Bypass, a freeway built in the mid-1950s.
 The segment of I-97 from Millersville to Crownsville originated as a two-lane portion of MD 32 in the early 1970s.
-The interstate was introduced in 1979 after the state of Maryland successfully obtained interstate mileage for a Baltimore–Annapolis freeway from the federal government.
+The interstate was introduced in 1979 after the state of Maryland successfully obtained Interstate mileage for a Baltimore–Annapolis freeway from the federal government.
 The state decided to build the highway along I-97's current corridor rather than along the MD 2 corridor, which has partial freeway access via MD 10.

 Construction on I-97 began in the late 1980s with new construction from US 50/US 301 to Crownsville.
-The Crownsville–Millersville segment of MD 32 was expanded and incorporated into the interstate and the MD 3–MD 32 junction was upgraded.
-The portion of the MD 3 corridor from Millersville to south of Glen Burnie was upgraded on the spot to interstate highway standards in the early 1990s, after which MD 3 was truncated at Millersville.
+The Crownsville–Millersville segment of MD 32 was expanded and incorporated into the Interstate and the MD 3–MD 32 junction was upgraded.
+The portion of the MD 3 corridor from Millersville to south of Glen Burnie was upgraded on the spot to Interstate Highway standards in the early 1990s, after which MD 3 was truncated at Millersville.
 I-97's interchange with I-695 was rebuilt in the late 1980s and early 1990s.
 The Glen Burnie Bypass was upgraded and expanded to six lanes in the mid-1990s.
 The complex process included reconstruction of several interchanges; the last interchange to be reconstructed was upgraded in the mid-2000s.